JM1705/Azimuth/README.md

 # Azimuth
 ## A simple script to set your compass schedule as your Windows wallpaper
-A rewrite of CompassBG, with a more reliable script and a nicer GUI
+A rewrite of CompassBG, with a more reliable script and a nicer GUI, multithreaded requests and Linux support

 ![image](https://user-images.githubusercontent.com/73152770/228744545-03d33a4e-afdd-498a-83c4-9cd9bf1ed2eb.png)

 Multi monitor support is only present on Linux+KDE, and will be unavailable on Windows.

-Windows instructions:
+I've only made a wallpaper setting script for KDE and Windows, if you want one for GNOME or another DE/WM, you can easily make one yourself.
+If you are interested in this, have a look at kwall.py, which is my wallpaper setting script for KDE.

+**Linux+KDE instructions:**

+Step 0:
+	Download the repository

+Step 1:
+	Get your Compass Login token: https://github.com/JM1705/Azimuth/blob/main/Token.md

+Step 2:
+	Run azimuthsetup.py

+Step 3:
+	Run azimuth.py

+Step 4 (Optional):
+	Create a bash script (.sh) to run azimuth.py.
+Make this sciript executable (chmod) and add this script to StartupAndShutdown/Autostart in the KDE settings.

+**Windows instructions (Deprecated):**

 Step 0:
  Download the latest release of Azimuth from the "Releases" section of this github